dolthub/dolt/doc/faq.md

 ### Are you sure Noms doesn't stand for something?

 Pretty sure.
 But if you like, you can pretend it stands for Non-Mutable Store.

-### You don't know what you're doing!

-Not a question.
-But, fair enough.